nultinator/threshold/README.md

 Planned updates:

-* Build and broadcast a successful BTC transaction using multiple inputs to two outputs (target address & change address).
+* Build and broadcast a successful BTC transaction using multiple inputs and two outputs (target address & change address).
 This should be achieved for legacy, p2sh, and bech32 addresses.
-* Demonstrate the ability to succesfully
+* Demonstrate the ability to successfully recover a wallet that was created by this HD Wallet program, on either an Electrum or hardware wallet (e.g. Trezor T or Ledger Nano).
+This should be achieved for legacy, p2sh, and bech32 addresses.

 ## Setup

 ### Linux

-The following steps are for a new AWS EC2 Linux instance:
+The following setup steps are for a new AWS EC2 Linux instance:

-1) After logging into your instance, run `sudo yum update -y` and `sudo yum install git -y` to both update the instance and install git.
+1) After logging into your instance, run `sudo yum update -y` and `sudo yum install git -y` to update the instance and install git.
 2) Run `git clone https://github.com/tycm4109/Threshold-HD-Wallet`.
-Enter `tycm4109` as the Username and enter the Personal Access Token for Password.
+Enter `tycm4109` as the Username and enter the Personal Access Token when prompted for a password.
 3) Run `ls -la` and double check the directory `Threshold-HD-Wallet` exists.
 4) Install the latest version of Python 3 by running `sudo yum install python37`.
 Run `python3 --version` to ensure you have the latest version of Python 3 installed.
 5) Run `python3 get-pip.py --user` to install pip.
-6) Once the latest version of pip has been confirmed installed, navigate into the `Threshold-HD-Wallet` directory and then into the `python_HD_wallet` directory.
+6) Once the latest version of pip has been installed, navigate to the `Threshold-HD-Wallet` directory and then into the `python_HD_wallet` sub-directory.
 Install Python virtual environment by running `pip install virtualenv --user`.
 7) Activate the virtual environment by running `. .venv/bin/activate`.
 8) Install required Python modules from the requirements.txt file by running `pip install -r requirements.txt`.
 9) Run `python3 wallet.py` to pull up the Python Wallet commands menu.